Farmer’s Cheese Pierogi Recipe

 Instructions

 - Make Filling: Mix farmer's cheese, sugar, and vanilla extract.
-Taste and add more sugar or some lemon juice if needed.
-Incorporate the egg yolks, then refrigerate if not using immediately.18 oz farmer’s cheese, 2 oz sugar, 2 teaspoons vanilla extract, 2 egg yolks
+Taste and add more sugar or some lemon juice if needed.18 oz farmer’s cheese, 2 oz sugar, 2 teaspoons vanilla extract

-- Cut Dough: Divide the rested dough into 2-3 portions, roll out the first on a floured surface to a thin but sturdy thickness.1 pierogi dough
+- Cut Dough: Divide the rested dough into 2-3 portions, roll out the first on a floured surface to a thin but sturdy thickness.

 - Form Circles: Use a round cutter or glass to cut dough circles, repurposing any remnants for extra pierogi.